AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 **Fast refresh**

+>[!IMPORTANT]
+>
+>A maximum of **five** attributes, per sandbox, can have fast refresh enabled.

 Fast refresh allows you to keep your attributes up-to-date.
 Enabling this option lets you refresh your computed attributes on a daily basis, even for longer lookback periods.
 This allows you to react in near real-time to user activities.
 This value is only applicable for computed attributes with a lookback period greater than a weekly basis.
-A maximum of **five** attributes, per sandbox, can have fast refresh enabled.

 >[!NOTE]
 >